-Stock futures search for direction ahead of retail sales, earnings reports
+Stock futures trade higher ahead of retail sales, earnings reports

 U.S. equity futures are trading cautiously following a third day of declines for the S&P 500.